-Criterion (new) Guidance 3.4 (Continued) Management documents may comprise social programs avoiding or mitigating adverse social impact including human rights, social programs advancing community livelihoods and gender equality, partnership programs for Independent Smallholders, education and health in the communities.
+Management documents may comprise social programs avoiding or mitigating adverse social impact including human rights, social programs advancing community livelihoods and gender equality, partnership programs for Independent Smallholders, education and health in the communities.

 The federal or state guidelines issued by the competent environmental authority may be used as a reference for the preparation of the environmental impact assessment.
 For example, the Federal Guide for activities that require change of land use in forest lands (removal of forest vegetation) and the State Guide is applicable, for activities such as the construction of roads.

 Affected stakeholders are able to express their views through their own representative institutions, or freely chosen spokespersons, during the identification of impacts, reviewing findings and plans for mitigation, and monitoring the success of implemented plans.
-3.6 Refer to National Law/Regulation or ILO Convention 155 for those countries without national Occupational Safety and Health Law/Regulation at a minimum.

-Criterion (new) Guidance Training content: Workers should be adequately trained on: the health and environmental risks of pesticide exposure; 3.7 recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women); ways to minimize exposure to workers and their families; and international and national instruments or regulations that protect workers' health.
+3.7 (Continued) Training content: Workers should be adequately trained on: the health and environmental risks of pesticide exposure; recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women); ways to minimize exposure to workers and their families; and international and national instruments or regulations that protect workers' health.

 The training program should include productivity and best management practice and be appropriate to the scale of the organization.
 The program should enable everyone to fulfil their jobs and responsibilities in accordance with documented procedure.

-In agronomic crop management training, instructors must posses the required knowledge.
+Assessors for agronomic crop management training, must possess the required knowledge. and experience

 Training participants: Training should be given to all staff and workers including women smallholders and women plantation workers, within the unit of certification, as well as contract workers.

 The unit of certification should demonstrate training activities for Scheme Smallholders who provide FFB on a contracted basis.

 Workers on smallholder plots also need adequate training and skills, and this can be achieved through extension activities of the unit of certification that purchase fruit from them, by smallholders' organizations, or through collaboration with other institutions and organizations.

 For individual scheme smallholder operations, training records should not be required for their workers, but anyone working on the farm should be adequately trained for the job they are doing.

 It is recommended that the training program includes objectives, goals, training schedule, evaluation and registration of the implementation of the program.
 The training program should be reviewed and updated periodically to ensure that improvements have been included.
 It is advisable to conduct a training need study periodically.

-Criterion (new) Guidance 3.7 (Continued) The training topics that should be included in the program are not limited to the following: - Health and environmental risks due to exposure of pesticides. - Recognition of acute symptoms and prolonged effect of pesticides. - Recognition of acute and long-term symptoms associated with the exposure of these products. - Methods to minimize the risk to workers and family members. - Productivity and best management practices.
-There are several tools that help verify that the training was done, examples of good practices for this are the following: - DC3 Registries of knowledge of skills. - Assistance lists and photographs. - Evaluations.